Pelagicore/software-factory/docs/chapters/architecture/SOTA-client.rst

 not the case in PELUX.
 Because of those two reasons, this solution hasn't been retained for PELUX.

-`Adaptive Autosar App`_
+`Adaptive AUTOSAR UCM`_
 ^^^^^^^^^^^^^^^^^^^^^^^

-An Adaptive Autosar application in charge of distributing updates across the entire car could potentially be developed in the future and become a standard for the industry.
-However, as of today, it is purely speculative, it would require a high stage of integration into an actual car and it would still require some sort of component in the PELUX side to apply the updates.
+The Adaptive Autosar `Update and Configuration Management` functional cluster that is in charge of distributing updates across the vehicle could potentially be developed in the future and become a standard for the industry.
+However, as of today, it is purely speculative, it would require a high stage of integration into an actual vehicle and it would still require some sort of component in the PELUX Linux platform side to apply the updates.
 While this is useful to keep in mind for the future, this can not be retained for PELUX.

 `Mender`_
 ^^^^^^^^^